-- 1. The provisions of this Division apply to and in relation to - a. the Prime Minister, the Deputy Prime Minister and the other Ministers; and - b. the Leader and Deputy Leader of the Opposition; and - c. all other members of the Parliament; and - d. members of provincial assemblies; and - e. all constitutional office-holders within the meaning of Section 221 (definitions); and - f. all heads of Departments of the National Public Service; and - g. all heads of or members of the boards or other controlling bodies of statutory authorities; and - h. the Commissioner of Police; and - i. the Commander of the Defence Force; and - j. all ambassadors and other senior diplomatic and consular officials prescribed by an Organic Law or an Act of the Parliament; and - k. the public trustee; and - I. the personal staff of the Governor-General, the Ministers and the Leader and Deputy Leader of the Opposition; and - m. executive officers of registered political parties as defined by Section 128 ("registered political party"); and - n. persons holding such public offices as are declared under Subsection (3) to be offices to and in relation to which this Division applies. - 2.
+- 1. The provisions of this Division apply to and in relation to- - a. the Prime Minister, the Deputy Prime Minister and the other Ministers; and - b. the Leader and Deputy Leader of the Opposition; and - c. all other members of the Parliament; and - d. members of Provincial Assemblies and Local-level Governments; and - e. all constitutional office-holders within the meaning of Section 221 (definitions): and - f. all heads of Departments of the National Public Service; and - g. all heads of or members of the boards or other controlling bodies of statutory authorities; and - h. the Commissioner of Police: and - i. the Commander of the Defence Force; and - j. all ambassadors and other senior diplomatic and consular officials prescribed by an Organic Law or an Act of the Parliament; and - k. the public trustee; and - I. the personal staff of the Governor-General, the Ministers and the Leader and Deputy Leader of the Opposition; and - m. executive officers of registered political parties as defined by Section 128 ("registered political party"); and - n. persons holding such public offices as are declared under Subsection (3) to be offices to and in relation to which this Division applies. - 2.
 This Division applies to and in relation to a person referred to in Subsection (1) not only in the office referred to in that subsection but also in any other office or position that he holds under any law by virtue of that office. - 3.
-An Organic Law or an Act of the Parliament may declare any public office (including an office in a provincial government or a local government body) to be an office to and in relation to which this Division applies. - 4.
-In the event of doubt as to whether a person is a person to whom this Division applies, the decision of the Ombudsman Commission is final.
+An Organic Law or an Act of the Parliament may declare any public office (including an office in a provincial government or a local-level government body) to be an office to and in relation to which this Division applies. - 4.
+In the event of doubt as to whether a person is a person to whom this Division applies, the decision of the Ombudsman Commission is final. - Head of government removal - Removal of individual legislators - Cabinet removal